parenthetical-e/accumulate/README.markdown

  1. 'count' see above

  2. 'likelihood':  you can think of this as the scantron strategy.
-In it we assume the Participants is mostly senstiive to local probability changes.
+In it we assume the Participants is mostly sensitive to local probability changes.
 It calculates the probability of the number of As (or Bs) in row.
-When the probability excceds threshold, a decision is made.
+When the probability exceeds threshold, a decision is made.
 For example:

  *p* begins at 0.5.
 Assume we had an A to start.
-If examplar 2 is A, *p* becomes 0.25.
-If examplar 2 is A, *p* is 0.12.
-So if the threshold was 0.7 it would the subject would have decided on examplar 2, and it is was 0.8, 3 would have done it.
+If exemplar 2 is A, *p* becomes 0.25.
+If exemplar 2 is A, *p* is 0.12.
+So if the threshold was 0.7 it would the subject would have decided on exemplar 2, and it is was 0.8, 3 would have done it.
 And so on....

  3. 'bayes' will implement an Bayesian estimates for A/B.

  4. 'drift' will implement a version of Ratcliffe's drift diffusion model

  5. 'last' is the idiot's guess.
-It models the case where the Participants waits till the end of the trial the guesses whaever the last examplar was.
+It models the case where the Participants waits till the end of the trial the guesses whatever the last exemplar was.

  6. 'first' is the opposite of last.